Monday, October 7, 2024

 • Oil in The Dragon in the Sea, his first published novel.[7]

 For a novel that supposedly emphasizes ecology, there's very little actual discussion of the native flora and fauna of Arrakis besides sandworms and sandtrout.
 Only later do we even learn why Arrakis has an oxygen atmosphere (worm metabolism produces oxygen.)
+(Compare to the richness of LeGuin's The Dispossessed.)
 I do like the observation that Earth's desert plants from all deserts became naturalized there, but this is not discussed as a tragedy of invasives displacing natives; rather the description takes the tone of Arrakis as a (good) desert preserve for Earth's desert organisms.[8]
 Related to this, worms attack rhythmic motion because they're defending their territory – from what?
 Other worms?

 Herbert is not alone in having his characters speak in the stiff and unnatural manner that can be called "mythic-speak", the first rule of which is that contractions are not allowed.
 Fantasy novels often adhere to this convention as well.
 We know they're not speaking English; therefore, you might consider just having the characters talk like your audience.
 Even Hemingway made this mistake in For Whom the Bell Tolls with his whole thou and thee convention to reflect use of instead of the formal second person, and it is similarly jarring.